What bills Ohio lawmakers could pass before the end of the year - NewsBreak

 Whether it be limiting educators’ ability to teach sexuality- and gender-related topics or curtailing transgender students’ participation in sports, a series of bills targeting LGBTQ+ rights stirred controversy in the Statehouse this year.

-Republican lawmakers introduced bills that would bar LGBTQ+ youth from receiving gender-affirming care (House Bill 454), prohibit the instruction of critical race theory (House Bill 327), limit the instruction of sexual orientation and gender identity (House Bill 616), and ban transgender athletes from participating in women’s sports (tucked inside House Bill 151).Juror shows up at Justice Center with gun: I-Team
+Republican lawmakers introduced bills that would bar LGBTQ+ youth from receiving gender-affirming care ( House Bill 454 ), prohibit the instruction of critical race theory ( House Bill 327 ), limit the instruction of sexual orientation and gender identity ( House Bill 616 ), and ban transgender athletes from participating in women’s sports ( tucked inside House Bill 151 ).

 Democrats, including Russo, opposed each one.